britt-bot/Global-Nibz/README.md

 ![Screen Shot 2021-03-15 at 9 24 10 PM](https://user-images.githubusercontent.com/73543476/111246739-cdf6da00-85d4-11eb-99cf-6db2433dc3bf.png)

 ## User flow
-On page load, load random recpie.
+On page load, load random recipe.
-If the user would like a different recepie they can click the generate button again.
+If the user would like a different recipe they can click the generate button again.
-Possible link under recpie that will link the user outside the app.
+A link under recipe that will link the user outside the app.

-## Possible API's
+## API's
 - Edamam Recipes
-- Lingua Robot
-- Flicker
+- Google Translate
-- Open Food Facts

-## Front end framwork
+## Frontend framwork
-- JQuery
-- Angular
-- Svelte
-- React
-- ETC...
+- materialize